Tuesday, 2 December 2025

 When Roubiliac died, early in 1762, Read took over the workshop, advertising within a few days that, having been with Roubiliac for the last 16 years ‘and executed great part of his most capital works’ he now meant to succeed him (Anecdotes 1937, 151).

-It seems likely that Read completed some of Roubiliac’s unfinished commissions, particularly the monument to Francis Hooper, which incorporates a bust by Roubiliac (2), and another to Lucretia Betenson at Wrotham, Kent .
+It seems likely that Read completed some of Roubiliac’s unfinished commissions, particularly the monument to Francis Hooper, which incorporates a bust by Roubiliac, and another to Lucretia Betenson at Wrotham, Kent.
 He repeated the Betenson emblem of a cut rose on the monument to John Kendall.

-Here seems a good a place as any to list his known works
+Here seems a good a place as any to list the known works of Nicholas Read.

 The list below from